 A program that does that will fill an incredible void.
 Being able to open an app, create a trip, automatically share it, allow people to comment, book reservations right there, and overall, do exactly what that video above promises will be the next big thing.
 But when you create too many steps and too much clutter, you give people less incentive to do more than just post a status update on Facebook asking where they should stay in Paris.

-A website/app that easily lets you crowdsource travel information can easily succeed and become popular with the public.
+A website/app that lets you easily crowdsource travel information can succeed and become popular with the public.

 So long as it just sticks to the goal of connecting friends and travel.